Business structures in Germany: your guide to making the right choice

 What is a company’s legal form?

-In everyday language, the terms “legal form” (Rechtsform) and “type of company” or ”business form” (Unternehmensform) are often used interchangeably.
+In everyday language, the terms “legal form” (Rechtsform) and “company structure” (Unternehmensform) are often used interchangeably.
 Both refer to the legal structure of your business.
-Sometimes the term “corporate form” is also used, especially for businesses with multiple partners or joint ventures.
+Sometimes the term “corporate structure” is also used, especially for businesses with multiple partners or joint ventures.
 What matters is that all these terms relate to the fundamental legal framework under which your business operates.

 The main business structures at a glance